 With an incredible variety of restaurants, eateries and unique shops to serve the second largest Cambodian population in the US, it’s no wonder that Cambodia Town is a must-do experience when visiting Lowell.
 Immerse yourself in a Cultural experience that you won’t find anywhere else.
 If you visit in August, make plans to include the Southeast Asian Water Festival.
-This incredible annual event attracts over 50,000 people every year!
+This incredible annual event attracts thousands of people every year!

 Whistler House Museum

-Yes, the Cemetery.
 The popularity of Lowell Cemetery began in the 1840s as a refuge from the confines of the industrialized city center.
 The crowded boardinghouses and noise of the mills were left behind for an oasis of peace.
 As in the 19th century, Lowell Cemetery remains the landscape park of the 1840s with its tree canopy, ornamental shrubs and many Victorian gardens.
 Nature’s beauty combines with the human artistry of elegant and interesting gravestones and monuments.
-Every summer you can explore the Cemetery with guided or self-guided tours.
+Every summer you can explore the cemetery with guided or self-guided tours.

 Canalway Cultural District

 Not only is the Tsongas Center home to the UMass Lowell Riverhawks athletic teams, it is also one of the premier event and convention venues in Lowell.
-With a capacity of over 6,000, the center is the perfect destination for everything from sports and Gala events to concerts.
+With a capacity of over 6,000, the center is the perfect destination for everything from sports and gala events to concerts.

 A major attraction to Lowell is the 5.6 miles of canalways that weave through the city as a perfectly engineered marvel of industrial design.
 Bike, hike, walk or play along the canals and enjoy a great exhibition of public art and beautiful public parks.
 The Lowell canals are the perfect place to relax, read a book or attend a local event.